lovelyPuppies/synergy-hub/prototypes/_initialization/ubuntu/opt_packages/README.md

 ### Pro-process

-- add into `.clangd` for intellisense
+- Add into `.clangd` for intellisense

   ```plaintxt
   ---